iit-DLSLab/dls2/modules/plugin/skeletons/periodic/README.md

 where *\<plugin_name>* is the name of the plugin, and *\<plugin_type>* is the plugin type that can be: *hardwares, estimators, controllers, motion_generators*.
 This include structure helps with the inclusion of the headers in other libraries.

-Don't worry, you are lucky: we will guide you step-by-step with the customization of your plugin.
+Don't worry, you are lucky: we will guide you step-by-step with the customization of your plugin!

 ## Build and install the project
-THe first step is to install dls2_deploy
-* cd dls2_deploy
-* mkdir build
-* cd build
-* ccmake ..
-* make
-* sudo make install

-With the `ccmake ..` command you can choose what to install.

-Once dls2_deploy is installed you can build and install the project
+Inside the dls2-framework docker image, to build and install the project you can

 * cd <path_to_your_project>
 * mkdir build